fredrickkisingo/plumbapp/README.md

 =======
 It is made with the sole purpose of eliminating the problem of having to wait for your building's manager or caretaker in order to receive the services of a craftsman/artisan.

+Here is the readme of my cloned repository and i'm trying to commit this also